TheThingsNetwork/docs/_content/applications/tago/index.md

 After the device is created, a standard parser script is included in the **Payload Parser** tab based on the selected connector (unless you selected Custom TTN).
 Later, you can also add your own script to execute any calculation or to parse more data.

-Then, you need to **create an Authorization** and use it in the TTN setup later.
+Next you will need to create an Authorization for use in the TTN setup later.

 ![Add-integration](Tago4.png)